milesj/packemon/README.md

 - Configure packages for Node.js or Web browsers, with CommonJS and ECMAScript output formats.
 - Builds packages with Rollup to create self-contained and tree-shaken entry points.
 Provide the smallest file size possible!
-- Transforms packages with Babel's `preset-env` and the configured platform, target, and format.
+- Transforms packages with Babel's `preset-env` and the configured platform targets.
 Only ship and polyfill what's truly necessary!
 - Generate and combine TypeScript declarations into a single public-only API representation.

 ## Installation